ISSN: 2277-3657

 Written by Ilie Lastovetskyi Published On Issue 4 Vol 13, 2024

-Parkinson's disease (PD) is a progressive neurodegenerative disorder characterized by motor symptoms such as tremor and rigidity, along with non-motor symptoms like cognitive decline and depression.
-Current dopaminergic therapies offer symptomatic relief but fail to halt disease progression, underscoring the urgent need for novel, disease-modifying treatments.
-This review examines the potential of repurposed drugs from various therapeutic categories—including immunomodulatory, cardiometaboli Read More
+Parkinson's disease (PD) is a progressive neurodegenerative disorder characterized by motor symptoms such as tremor and rigidity, along with non-motor symptoms such as cognitive decline and depression.
+Current dopaminergic therapies offer symptomatic relief but fail to halt disease progression, underscoring the urgent need for novel, disease-modifying therapies .
+This review explores the potential of repurposed drugs from different therapeutic categories—including immunomodulatory, cardiomet Read More

 Issue 1 Volume 14 (2025)